The UK Plastics Pact launched by the Ellen MacArthur Foundation and WRAPApril 26, 2018

 Today, with the support of the Ellen MacArthur Foundation, WRAP launches The UK Plastics Pact.
 This unique platform brings together businesses, governments, innovators, NGOs, and citizens on a national level to rally behind ambitious targets and build a plastics system that works.

 The current plastics crisis is a global problem that affects us all.
 This is why a global solution is needed, with unprecedented collaboration and innovation.
-To help drive the momentum towards that solution, WRAP (Waste and Resources Action Programme), together with the Ellen MacArthur Foundation, is launching The UK Plastics Pact, supported by DEFRA (Department for Food and Rural Affairs) and delivered by WRAP.
+To help drive the momentum towards that solution, WRAP (Waste and Resources Action Programme), together with the Ellen MacArthur Foundation, is launching The UK Plastics Pact, supported by DEFRA (Department for Food and Rural Affairs).

 Each Plastics Pact will bring together local businesses, policy-makers, NGOs, and other stakeholders, to set ambitious, time-bound targets, to eliminate unnecessary and problematic single-use plastic packaging, and redesign all plastic packaging to be reusable, recyclable, or compostable.
 Each pact will also increase the collection and recycling of plastic packaging, as well as the recycled content used in plastic packaging.

 A second pact is being developed in Chile in collaboration with local B Corp, TriCiclos, and other countries are set to follow.
 The organisations involved in each pact will come together to form a Plastics Pact network that will share knowledge and best practices, further accelerating the transition towards new plastics economy where plastics never become waste.